Medium

 What does Medicaid consider as income?

-Medicaid can help people who do not make enough money to pay for health care coverage.
 A formula is used to see if you qualify for Medicaid.
 Income is any money that you get, and you can currently spend.
 You might get this money from wages, child support, social security benefits, other retirement benefits, etc. If the formula shows that your income is higher, you may have to pay a client share.

-The Client Share is the amount you need to pay toward your medical costs for the month.
-Your Client Share is based on how much you make every month.
+The client share is the amount you need to pay toward your medical costs for the month.
+Your client share is based on how much you make every month.
 It is like an insurance policy deductible.

 Will Medicaid take my property to pay for medical costs?

-The Medicaid program does not take your property away when your medical bills need to be paid.
-When a person passes away, their money and belongings may go into an estate.
 Medicaid may use the estate recovery process to recover the cost of benefits paid out.
 This process may happen for members who were at least 55 years old when they passed away.
 This process may happen for members who were under 55 years old and permanently living in an institution when they passed away.
-Medicaid only uses the Estate Recovery process if there is not a living spouse, living child who is younger than 21, or living child is blind or permanently and totally disabled.

 Are there income and asset limits for Medicaid?

-Getting Medicaid depends on how much money you make and what your assets are worth.
-Assets are accounts, property, and items that are worth money.
 Medicaid has different ways to cover your medical costs and will calculate your income and assets differently.
 Most of the time, assets are not considered for children, families with children, and pregnant women.
 Assets are a factor for people with a disability or people over age 65.
-You can call the Customer Support Center at 1-800-614-6005 or a human service zone office for more details.

 You can ask for a fair hearing if you do not agree with a decision about your Medicaid eligibility.
 To ask for a hearing, you can contact a human service zone office.